PhilRunninger/cmp-rpncalc/README.md

 * <kbd>hrs</kbd> - Convert Z:Y:X to X hours
 * <kbd>hms</kbd> - Convert X hours to Z:Y:X

-## Errors and Enhancements
+## Feedback
-Please don't use this for important calculations, or at the very least double-check them with another calculator.
+Please don't rely on this for important calculations, or at the very least double-check them with another calculator.
 It's quite possible computational errors made their way in, despite all efforts to ensure accuracy.
 This was mainly an exercise to learn lua and Neovim plugins by porting my prior [Ruby and Erlang rpn calculators](https://github.com/PhilRunninger/rpn).

 If you spot any errors, or have suggestions for improvements, added operators, etc., create an issue or a pull request.

+Finally, I don't know how useful some of the complex number functions are.
+It was a fun exercise implementing them, but was it just that, an exercise?
+Leave a comment (in an issue is fine) if you know of any real-world (pun intended) use for, let's say, the hyperbolic arctangent of a complex number, or any of the others for that matter.